 - Since St. Martha is the patron of cooks, today would be a good day to honor and thank the person (usually Mom!) for all her meals she has prepared.
 Surprise her/him by cooking a special meal or take her/him out to dinner.

 - An excellent book for meditation called Praying While You Work: Devotions for Use of Martha Rather Than Mary by Dom Hubert Van Zeller.
-The book has been reprinted by Sophia Institute Press under the name: Holiness for Housewives: And Other Working Women
+The book has been reprinted by Sophia Institute Press under the name: Holiness for Housewives: And Other Working Women.

-- Read St. Martha, Disciple of the Lord at the Vatican website
+- Read St. Martha, Disciple of the Lord at the Vatican website.

-- Also visit visit Catholic Ireland for St. Martha of Bethany
+- Also visit visit Catholic Ireland for St. Martha of Bethany.

-- Visit My Catholic Life and Saints, Feast, Family for more information
+- Visit My Catholic Life and Saints, Feast, Family for more information.

 Sts.
-Simplicius, Faustinus and Beatrice
+Simplicius, Faustinus, Beatrice and Rufus

 The two brothers were cruelly tormented, and at length beheaded at Rome in the persecution of Diocletian, in the year 303.
 Their sister Beatrice took up their bodies out of the Tiber and gave them burial.
 She concealed herself for seven months in the house of a virtuous widow called Lucina, with whom she spent her time, night and day in fervent prayer, and in the exercise of other good works.
 She was discovered and impeached by a pagan kinsman, who designed to possess himself of her estate, which was contiguous to his own; she resolutely protested to the judge that she would never adore gods of wood and stone, and was strangled by his order in prison the following night.
 Lucina buried her body near her brothers on the side of the highway to Porto, in the cemetery called Ad Ursum Pileatum.
 Pope Leo translated their relics into a church which he built to their honor in the city, they now lie in that of St. Mary Major.